csc7/PP4_CI_WQCS/README.md

 3. As a user, I want to be able to select the location for the weather information on a map, so I can find the location visually.
 4. As a user, I want to be able to select the location for the weather information on the same map manually, so I can go directly to the place if I have the coordinates.
 5. As a user, I want to be able to analyse the weather information in three groups (wind, temperature and "other"), so I immediately get the most relevant data (wind and temperature) for the planning of the work.
-6. As a user, I want to be able to display the weather information for the last 5, 15 or 30 days, so I can focus on the segment I consider most important.
+6. As a user, I want to be able to display the weather information for the last 5, 15 or all days, so I can focus on the segment I consider most important.
 7. As a user, I want to be able to display the weather information on charts, so it is more convenient for interpretation and a visualization.
 8. As a user, I want to have a blog so I can discuss HSE matters (including incidents) during data acquisition.
 9. As a user, I want to have a blog so I can discuss issues related to the facilities of the base camp with the Camp Boss.